 “It’s brutal, rude and borderline sociopathic, and also it is an honest and accurate expression of what the world is going to expect from you.
 The difference is that, in the real world, people consider it so wrong to talk to you that way that they’ve decided it’s better to simply let you keep failing.”

-As a side note, it’s worth pointing out that Pargin is misunderstanding Glengarry Glen Ross.
-The Baldwin character was inserted into the film version of David Mamet’s play as a parody of the overzealous, bullshitting alpha types that take hold of organizations and run them into the ground (neither the play nor the film exactly ends happily; the result of all these guys “closing” is the ruination of lives and the collapse of business.
-Wait, that sounds a lot like what happened to “the world” after 2007..)
+Pargin is misunderstanding Glengarry Glen Ross.
+The Baldwin character was inserted into the film version of David Mamet’s play as a parody of the overzealous, bullshitting alpha types that take hold of organizations and run them into the ground.
+Neither the play nor the film exactly ends happily; the result of all these guys “closing” is the ruination of lives and the collapse of business.
+That sounds a lot like what happened to “the world” after 2007.

 “6 Harsh Truths” is the Product of the Dreary Contemporary Writing Community

 Like a clichéd undergrad paper, this is where I should swoop in to tell you that it’s more complicated than that.
 It is..sort of.
-You see, there’s a “war” (not in the sense of Vietnam or the Civil War, in which people were killed in anger to promote insidious causes, but a stupid but consequential war in the sense of the war on drugs) on the humanities in America.
+You see, there’s a “war” on the humanities in America.
 I’ve been told by a friend (who I wish would guest blog here one day) that there is also one occurring in China.
 I’m not surprised, as many industrial societies in North America and Asia seem to have given up on the value of humanistic studies.
-The “tough reality” crowd probably don’t have much room for the “softness” of humanities (the assignment of the physical “soft” and hard” properties to fields of study doesn’t make any more sense to me than all the people who say “life is hard” without being able to provide an example of an “easy,” you know, living experience that would be needed to justify life’s relative value assignment as “hard”).
-But it’s a big reason why they’re angry.
+The resort to confessions of a “harsh” world out there is a product of the

 Karen Michalson has an excellent series of blog posts on the war of humanities, which she attributes to the right wing, the corporatization of American higher education, and the attitudes of artists themselves.
 Of the three causes (all of which I believe are accurately identified), the third one has the most destructive potential, because, well, if confident destiny can sustain even the most seemingly hopeless enterprises agains their scores of external enemies (Christianity’s struggles against Rome come to mind, or the Vietnamese struggle against France, Japan, China, and the United States over much of the 20th century), then what happens when instead the afflicted parties begin believing what their opponents say about them?
 Michalson’s post about artists is full of virtuosic passages.